redaktor/owl2jsonschema.js/README.md

 "JSON Schema and hyperschema - including the above mentioned inofficial proposals".

 This is nightly written from scratch, might currently contain bugs and is incomplete.<br/>
+Currently working on: The resolving of external URIs and Ontologies.

 ## Supported platforms